How To Write C++ Variables

 1. The names can range from 1 to 255 characters.
 However, the recommended name size is 1 to 31 characters.

-3. After the first letter, a variable name can contain letters or numbers.
+3. After the first letter in the name, it can contain letters or numbers.

 4. Special characters or spaces are not allowed.

 5. Variable names are case sensitive.
-While there is no limitation on using all uppercase letters in a name, uppercase letters are usually used to identify constant variables (which are variables whose values are not expected to change over time).
+While there is no limitation on using all uppercase letters in a name, it is usually used to identify constant variables (which are variables whose values are not expected to change over time).
 Because of the case-insensitivity of C++ variables, myChar, mychar, myCHAR, and Mychar are all recognized as different variable names in C++.

 6. You cannot use C++ keywords as variable names.
 Here is the list of these keywords and reserved words: